About the course

 - a number of units to work through which are released week by week.
 Each unit includes a mixture of supported and self-directed learning with discussion forums, tasks and activities.
 Students then have five weeks of self-directed personal study with use of a revision forum and the requirement to submit an assignment electronically the following week.
 Courses usually run over a 15 week period.

-Modules are space out throughout the academic year, allowing a choice of options to be taken over the one to two years students attend the course.
+Modules are spaced throughout the academic year, allowing a choice of options to be taken over the one to two years students attend the course.
 Not all modules are guaranteed to run every year.
-Further details about the course and modules can be found on the course page, on the Department for Continuing Education Website (See Further Information and Enquiries).

 By the end of the course you will be able to: